kawu/parseme-cupt/README.md

 # Python CUPT parser

 This repository provides a Python parser for the [CUPT format][cupt].
+It's in an early stage of development, expect substantial changes!

 # Installation